Blog

 Hands of Harmony, Pohang.
 Located at the eastern most part of mainland Korea.

 Checking the weather forecast I saw a storm system moving across the south of the peninsula that was predicted to hit the area I was currently at.
 I left early and biked hard hoping to be able to escape the looming clouds.
 I was speeding once again alongside sandy beaches and deep navy blue crashing waves.
 The sky was overcast, which was a welcome treat considering how sunburnt I already was.
-I began to pass cycling certificate checkpoints but they seemed much more sparely signed than the Seoul to Busan route.
+I began to pass cycling certificate checkpoints but they seemed much more sparingly signed than the Seoul to Busan route.
 They were not officially added to the bike passport yet so there was a separate temporary paper passport which I found in one of the booths.
 Prior to coming to Korea I'd seen many maps depicting the eastern cycling path extending all along the coast, but I guess it was still being actively worked on by the government.
 This was confirmed as I passed by tons of seemingly abandoned buildings and public recreation spaces that had active construction sites.

 Sand beach vista obscured by smog